practo/k8s-worker-pod-autoscaler/README.md

 ```

 # Example
-Please install following above before trying the below example.
+Do install the controller before going with the example.

 - Create Deployment that needs to scale based on queue length.
 ```bash
 kubectl create -f artificats/example-deployment.yaml
 ```

-- Create `WPA object (example-wpa)` that will scale the `example-deployment` based on SQS queue length.
+- Create `WPA object (example-wpa)` that will start scaling the `example-deployment` based on SQS queue length.
 ```bash
 kubectl create -f artifacts/example-wpa.yaml
 ```